Delors/DJ/Readme.md

 Wiesbaden
 ```

+This will force the on-demand download of the respective NLP models.
+Therefore, the first usage may take quite some time as several GB need to be downloaded from the web, loaded

 ## Usage

 Reads in a (case) specific dictionary and generates an output dictionary by processing each input entry according to some well defined operations.
 Additionally, DJ can also be used to _just_ analyze existing dictionaries to filter entries.